Aceh Monitoring Mission: Human rights

 The AMM has also monitored the human rights situation, the process of legislative change and the reintegration of GAM members.
-The Law on the Governing of Aceh was enacted by the National Parliament (DPR) on 11 July 2006 and signed by the President of Indonesia on 1 August 2006.
+The Law on the Governing of Aceh was enacted by the National Parliament (DPR) on 11 July 2006 and signed by the President Susilo Bambang Yudhoyono on 1 August 2006.
 Through discussions facilitated by AMM, the parties to the peace process consensually agreed that there were no disputed amnesty cases under the MoU.

 As a response to the positive progress of the peace process and the firm commitment by the parties the AMM, reduced its number of monitors in Aceh.
 From 15 September 2006, the mission functioned in a configuration of 36 monitors.
 The AMM district offices closed down in September 2006.
 Thereafter, mobile monitoring from Banda Aceh was available for deployment throughout Aceh as necessary.

 The mission comprised personnel with expertise in the whole range of competencies needed to fulfil the tasks of the activity.
 AMM was a civilian and not a military mission.
 Its members did not carry weapons.
 Some monitors had a military background because this was necessary to perform certain technical monitoring tasks.
 All monitors wore recognisable white shirts with AMM logo.
 Monitors conducted their monitoring tasks by patrolling and communicating with both parties, and by carrying out inspections and investigations as required.

 The mission continued work until mid-2012.
 The activity was formally completed in May 2012 although the EU announced commitments to further support for development projects in Aceh in other sectors such as environment and climate change activities.